 Any transaction by which the Fund indirectly gains exposure to an Investment Fund by the purchase of a swap or other contract is subject to special risks.
 The Fund's use of such instruments can result in volatility, and each type of instrument is subject to special risks.
 Indirect investments generally will be subject to transaction and other fees that will reduce the value of the Fund's investment in an Investment Fund.
-There can be no assurance that the Fund's indirect investment in an Investment Fund will have the same or similar results as a direct investment in the Investment Fund, and the Fund's value may decrease as a result of such indirect investment.
+There can be no assurance that the Fund's indirect investment in an Investment Fund, and the Fund's value may decrease as a result of such indirect investment.